HolyBlackCat/cpp-tutorials/language/02_basic/18_structures.md

 > ## Exercise 1
 >
 > Create a program that utilizes a vector of structs.
-For example, lets the user input as many elements as they like, and then prints them all.
+For example, let the user input as many elements as they like, and then print them all.

 ## Struct names

 Struct names are typically capitalized as `HelloWorld`.
 Some prefer `helloWorld` or `hello_world`, but this is rare (but notably the standard library uses the latter).
 Avoid naming structs in `ALL_CAPS`, though some old libraries do this (including some parts of the standard library inherited from C).
 All-caps names are typically used for something else, which will be explained in later chapters.

-Struct names have same requirements as variable names.
+Struct names have [same requirements as variable names](./04_variables_1.md#valid-variable-names).
 Revisit the chapter on variables if necessary.

 ## Differences with other languages

-In some other programming languages (like Python), struct variables always act similar to references, where copying a struct and modifying the copy changes the original.
+In some other programming languages (like Python and C#), struct variables always act similar to references, where copying a struct and modifying the copy changes the original.
 C++ doesn't have such inconsistencies:
 ```cpp
 Monster a;
 a.name = "A";